Nyveon/MCStructureCleaner/README.md

 # Warnings
 1. Always back up your worlds before making any changes to them.
-2. Structure specific features will no longer work for the removed structures (This includes locating structures and custom loot tables).
+2. Structure specific effects that remained after uninstalling the mod will no longer work for the removed structures (This includes locating structures and custom loot tables).

 # Todo: